fluent/fluent-plugin-opensearch/README.md

 ### parent_key

 ```
-parent_key a_parent # use "a_parent" field value to set _parent in elasticsearch command
+parent_key a_parent # use "a_parent" field value to set _parent in opensearch command
 ```

 If your input is